influxdata/influxdata-operator/README.md

 First of all, please make sure AKS version is *v1.11* up as resizing PV is beta after v1.11, according to https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/.

 As https://github.com/kubernetes/kubernetes/issues/68427 states,if the PVC is already attached to a VM, resize azure disk PVC would fail, you need to delete the pod to let that azure disk unattached first before upsizing on PV can take place.
-As the Stateful will keep the influxdb pod 's minimual size of 0, we can't simply just delete the pod.
+As the Stateful will keep the influxdb pod's minimal size of 0, we can't simply just delete the pod.
 Here is a workaround.

 1. `kubectl edit sts influxdb` so that it uses a fake pvc name such as from `influxdb-data-pvc` to `influxdb-data-pvc-0`.